Western African Ebola epidemic: Vaccines

 Several Ebola vaccine candidates had been developed in the decade before 2014 and had been shown to protect nonhuman primates against infection, but none had yet been approved for clinical use in humans.
 About 15 different vaccines were in preclinical stages of development, and there were two phase III studies being conducted with two different vaccines.

 In July 2015, researchers announced that a vaccine trial in Guinea had been completed that appeared to give protection from the virus.
 The vaccine, rVSV-ZEBOV, had shown high efficacy in individuals, but more conclusive evidence was needed regarding its capacity to protect populations through herd immunity.
 The vaccine trial employed ring vaccination, in which health workers control an outbreak by vaccinating all suspected infected individuals within the surrounding area.

 In December 2016, the results of the two-year Guinea trial were published announcing that rVSV-ZEBOV had been found to protect people who had been exposed to cases of Ebola.
 In addition to showing high efficacy among those vaccinated, the trial also showed that unvaccinated people were indirectly protected from the Ebola virus through herd immunity.
 The vaccine has not yet had regulatory approval, but it is considered to be so effective that 300,000 doses have already been stockpiled.
 Not yet known is the length of time that a vaccination will be effective and whether it will prove effective for the Sudan virus.

-In April 2018 rVSV-ZEBOV Ebola vaccine was used to stop an outbreak for the first time, the 2018 Équateur province Democratic Republic of the Congo Ebola virus outbreak. rVSV-ZEBOV received regulatory approval in 2019.
+In April 2018, rVSV-ZEBOV Ebola vaccine was used to stop an outbreak for the first time, the 2018 Équateur province Democratic Republic of the Congo Ebola virus outbreak.
+In 2019, the rVSV-ZEBOV vaccine received regulatory approval, including from the U.S. FDA.